Mistweaver Monk Healing Mythic+ Tips — The War Within (11.2)

 Guides from Other Classes

-This guide has been written by Dhaubbs a Mistweaver Monk theorycrafter, and moderator on the Monk Discord Peak of Serenity.
-He raids in Big Dumb Guild on Illidan-US, where he also produces encounter videos.
-You can follow him on Twitter, Twitch, and/or YouTube.
+This guide has been written by Dhaubbs, a Mistweaver Monk theorycrafter, and founder of the once World 4th guild Big Dumb Guild (BDG) on Illidan-US.
+You can follow him on Twitter, Twitch, and YouTube.